Hope Floats: Soundtrack

 The film's soundtrack, released in 1998 and produced by Don Was, featured well-known artists such as Garth Brooks, the Rolling Stones, Bryan Adams, Bob Seger, and Sheryl Crow.
-Brooks' "To Make You Feel My Love", was a number one single on the Billboard country singles charts in August 1998 and also a Grammy Award nominee in 1999 for Male Country Vocal performance.
+Brooks' "To Make You Feel My Love", was a number one single on the Billboard country singles charts for the week of August 1, 1998 and also a Grammy Award nominee for Male Country Vocal performance.